mayconfmelo/min-manual/src/markdown.typ

 using the #univ("cmarker") package, with some little tweaks — therefore some _cmarker_ features are available.

-In adition to CommonMark Markdown, _min-manual_ also retrieves a special HTML structure as `#arg` commands:
+In addition to CommonMark Markdown, _min-manual_ also retrieves a special HTML structure as `#arg` commands:

 ```md